Kurupt

 Frequently Asked Questions

-Some of Kurupt's most popular songs include C-Walk, Bitches Ain't Shit, We Can Freak It, Who Ride Wit Us, Stranded On Death Row, The Hardest Mutha Fukas, Space Boogie, On, Onsite, Go Anywhere, First We Pray.
-These tracks have impressed fans and helped cement their place in the music industry.
+Kurupt's most streamed songs include C-Walk, Bitches Ain't Shit, We Can Freak It, Who Ride Wit Us, Stranded On Death Row, The Hardest Mutha Fukas, Space Boogie, On, Onsite, Go Anywhere, First We Pray.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.